data-wizards/data-wizards.github.io/index.md

 <div id="judging" />

-# Time to Judge
+# Time to judge

-To unlock the link between the visual covers and the unknown `Sales Rank` and `Review Score` we will build an ensemble decision tree model: _The Random Forest_.
+To unlock the link between the visual covers and the unknown `Sales Rank` we will build an ensemble decision tree model: _The Random Forest_.

 [The Random Forest](https://towardsdatascience.com/the-random-forest-algorithm-d457d499ffcd) is an ensemble of several decision trees, and therefore the name actually makes sense.
 The randomness occurs in the random subsampling of data called _bagging_.
 In simple words, the Random Forest will build multiple desicison trees, average the result from all of them in order to reach a more stable and reliable result.